modiomar/tictactoe/README.md

 - to run the game, run the following command: python runner.py
 - enjoy!

-The AI algorithm used here is a MinMax Adversarial Search Algorithm
+The AI algorithm used here is a Minimax Adversarial Search Algorithm